 Legacy Roundtable Accelerated Summer Mathematics Academy

-Summer 2014 ASMA classes will include a continued focus on Algebra and more challenging math courses through Calculus.
-Students will take community college level classes that will replace a “full-year” of high school requirement in order to enroll into more rigorous math courses upon return to school in fall 2013.
-Scholars will be eligible to receive three months of free tutoring in Saturday and Sunday* sessions taught by Legacy Roundtable tutors February through April.
+Summer 2015 ASMA classes will include a continued focus on Algebra and more challenging math courses through Calculus.
+Students will take community college level classes that replace a “full-year” of high school requirement in order to enroll into more rigorous math courses upon return to school in fall 2015.
+During the first phase of the program, scholars receive three months of math tutoring on Saturday mornings taught by Legacy Roundtable tutors February through April.

 Summer courses last approximately six weeks and are taught by community college professors.
 Students who complete these classes with passing scores will receive college credits for their work and enroll in more challenging math classes at their high schools during the following fall semester.
 Student performance and attendance during the February through May period determines who is allowed to proceed through the community college portion of the program.

-Scholars get assistance during the February through April period on their current math classes as well as assistance with preparation for the Community College Math Assessment Test at Saturday sessions conducted at UC Riverside.
+Scholars get math assistance during the February through April period on their current math classes as well as assistance with preparation for the Community College Math Assessment Test at Saturday sessions conducted at UC Riverside.
 Results of this community college assessment test determine which community college courses a student may enter for credit.
 The summer courses can be taken at partner campuses: Mt.
 SAC, Chaffey College, Riverside City College and Mt.
 San Jacinto Community College.
 Scholars may also elect to complete summer courses at their regular schools or use online math courses sponsored by CSU San Bernardino and Chino Unified School District.
 Scholars at the community college sites are supported daily by Legacy sponsored tutors stationed at their campuses.

-Phase two of the program includes a one-week stay at a residential housing dormitory with all of the “real college” amenities at the University of California’s Riverside or Irvine campuses and will be awarded to ALL scholars who complete summer classes.
+Phase three of the program includes an extended stay at a residential housing dormitory with all of the “real college” amenities at the University of California’s Riverside or Irvine campuses and will be awarded to ALL scholars who complete summer classes.

 Phone: (909) 569-7146, Co-Founder, Chuck Moore